KoStard/HermesCLI/README.md

-# Hermes: Multi-Model Chat Application
+# Hermes: Chat with AI Models and Files

-Hermes is a versatile command-line chat application that supports multiple AI models, allowing users to interact with various language models through a unified interface.
-Named after the messenger god of Greek mythology, Hermes efficiently relays messages between users and AI models.
+Hermes is a command-line tool that lets you chat with different AI models.
+It's named after the messenger god in Greek myths.
+With Hermes, you can talk to AI about files on your computer.

-## Features
+## What Hermes Can Do

-- Support for multiple AI models:
+- Chat with many AI models:
   - Claude (Anthropic)
   - Bedrock Claude
   - Bedrock Claude 3.5